VolumeWarsBSC/volumewars-docs/game/rewards.md

 # Rewards

 Volume Wars has a dynamic reward structure designed to allow for future configuration by the community through a DAO proposal and vote system.
-Our initial proposed reward structure is designed to provide sustainable rewards with a balanced incentive for adoption and works by taking fees from every attack.
+Our initial proposeal is designed to provide sustainable rewards with a balanced incentive for adoption and works by taking fees from every attack.

 This fee is broken down as following: